-Disclaimer: Granted, I do write about American "SNUS" and "snus" from time to time, but the focus of my blog/website is introducing people to REAL Swedish Snus.
+Disclaimer: Granted, I do write about American "snus" from time to time, but the focus of my blog/website is introducing people to REAL Swedish Snus.
 When it comes to snus, REAL Snus comes from Sweden.
 There's a difference, and the difference is big.
-Please read this article to learn the difference for yourself.
+In fact, the reason I put "snus" in quotes when talking about American "snus" is because I don't consider it to be real snus.
+Please read this article or watch this video to learn the difference for yourself.